krtcotmo2/Reactlibrary/README.md

 If the Heroku server is asleep it may take a few moments for the default data to load.

+Basic exercise with React and MongoDB building on previous knowledge of API calls using Axios.
+The page loads by querying the Google Books API searching for the NY Times Best Seller list.
+From here, React takes the json data returned and builds cards for each book.
+At the same time, the application reaches out to the Mongo DB and pulls all the items saved in the “my favorites” collection.
+This pull allows the cards to show the add to or remove from favorites buttons accordingly when any search is made.

+The top navigation allows the user to toggle between any search and favorites saved.

+#How it was built
 The componentDidMount function uses the google books api to get results using the terms Best Sellers list to get top current books.
 The system then goes to the Mongo db and gets the users saved books.
 I preform some mapping of the two lists to find their intersection points and if there is a common book, that book is flagged to have the "Add to favorites" button switch to "Remove from favorites."

 The user has the ability to enter in a keyword value, a topic, an author, a title, etc. to perform a search.
 The results are returned in a list of book objects.